Matthew Parker: Career at Cambridge (1525–1547)

 On 4 December 1544, on Henry's recommendation, he was elected master of Corpus Christi College.
 Such was his devotion towards the care of the college, he is now regarded as its second founder.
-Upon his election he began the process of putting organising its finances properly, which enabled him to repair the buildings and construct new ones' the master's Lodgings, the college halls and many of the students' rooms were improved.
+Upon his election he began the process of organising its finances properly, which enabled him to repair the buildings and construct new ones: the master's Lodgings, the college halls and many of the students' rooms were improved.
 He worked hard to make Corpus Christi a centre of learning, founding new scholarships.

 In January 1545, after two months in the post of master of Corpus, he was elected vice-chancellor of the university.
 During his year in office he got into some trouble with the Chancellor of Cambridge University, Stephen Gardiner, over a play, Pammachius, performed by the students and censored by the college, which derided the old ecclesiastical system.
 Parker was obliged to make enquiries into the nature of the play, but then allowed to settle the matter himself on behalf of the university authorities.